Gatzka History, Family Crest & Coats of Arms

 Gatzka Spelling Variations

 Spelling variations of this family name include: Gatz, Gatzke, Gatzka, Gatsch and others.

 Early Notables of the Gatzka family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Gatzka Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Gatzka Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gatzka family to the New World and Oceana
+Migration of the Gatzka family

 Some of the first settlers of this family name or some of its variants were: Jacob Gatz, who settled in Philadelphia in 1763; Christian Gatz, who was bound out as a servant in Philadelphia in 1773; Jean Gatz, who emigrated from Alsace to Louisiana in 1840.